Compound Butter is butter flavored with herbs and spices to make it even better!

 Shallot Chive Butter

 - 2 Tbsp chives, finely chopped

 - Add softened butter to a medium bowl or a small food processor and add a pinch of salt.
 Add in any of the above combinations and combine completely.

 - Once mixed, transfer onto on a piece of parchment paper, waxed paper or plastic wrap.

 - Shape gently into a log about 5-6" in length.
 Twist the paper or plastic wrap at the ends to seal the butter.
-Refrigerate for at least 2 hours and up to a week, or place in a freezer-safe bag and freeze for up to 3-months.
-Note: You could also put the butter in a small ramekin, cover with plastic wrap, and refrigerate for 2 hours if you are serving at the table with warm bread or rolls.
+Refrigerate for at least 2 hours and up to a week, or place in a freezer-safe bag and freeze for up to 6-months.
+Note: You can also put the butter in a small ramekin, cover with plastic wrap, and refrigerate for 2 hours, before serving at the table with warm bread or rolls.